yuichiinumaru/golden-armada/docs/project.md

     *   Historical changes and task updates are logged by AdminAgent in `docs/changelog.log` and `docs/tasklist.md` respectively.

 This document provides a blueprint for CodeSwarm.
 Detailed designs evolve with ongoing implementation and testing.
 For a detailed evolution and specific debugging notes, see `docs/codeswarm_development_evolution.md`.

+## Post-Initial Refactoring & Evolving Plan

+The initial refactoring of CodeSwarm to the Google Agent Development Kit (ADK), guided by the phases outlined above, has been largely completed and has established a solid foundation.

+Since this initial plan was formulated, the project has continued to evolve.
+More detailed, phased planning, tracking ongoing tasks, and incorporating new strategic directions are now primarily managed in **`docs/tasklist.md`**.
+This task list reflects a deeper understanding of ADK capabilities and incorporates several advanced development fronts.

+Key evolutions include:

+*   **Advanced Research Phases:** `docs/tasklist.md` now includes a comprehensive "Phase 8: Advanced Research, Knowledge Base Integration, and Prompt Engineering Refinement."
+This phase formalizes:
+    *   In-depth analysis of external project codebases and architectural patterns, using digests stored in `/docs/gitingest/`.
+    *   Targeted research into Retrieval Augmented Generation (RAG) techniques, supported by documents in `/docs/research/RAG/`.
+    *   A systematic approach to auditing, refining, and integrating a local Knowledge Base (KB) from `/codeswarm/prompts/kb/` into agent prompting strategies.
+*   **Refined ADK Understanding:** The "Key ADK Concepts" section in this document provided initial guidance.
+A more comprehensive and continuously updated set of lessons learned, ADK-specific behaviors, and debugging notes are maintained in:
+    *   **`docs/codeswarm_development_evolution.md`**: Chronicles the journey, challenges, and solutions encountered during ADK development.
+    *   **`.cursorrules`**: Contains concise rules and reminders based on practical ADK experience.

+This `plan.md` remains a valuable historical document detailing the foundational shift to ADK.
+For the most current development roadmap, detailed tasks, and advanced strategies, please refer to `docs/tasklist.md` and the other supplementary documents mentioned.